-Directors have access to the same information as the rest of the market (for example, significant shareholdings are notified to the CNMV as a material event).
+Directors have access to the same information as the rest of the market (for example, significant shareholdings are notified to the CNMV).

 The Board of Directors made the decision not to adopt this recommendation on January 25, 2016, when the Good Governance Code recommendations were examined.